selenamarie/selenas-flask-blog/pages/posts/email-anxiety-and-the-form-letter.md

 > * Major Contributor to [PostgreSQL](http://postgresql.org), pgsql-general@postgresql.org
 >
 > If what you're working on seems like a good fit for one of those organizations, please feel free to contact them at the email or web address above.
 >
+> If you contacted me for a speaking engagement, I only consider speaking requests that pay me a market-competitive wage, have a code of conduct, offer childcare and provide for all expenses.
+>
 > I only forward requests for paid labor to colleagues.
 If you've asked about a paid position, I've forwarded your message along and will be in touch if someone in my personal circle responds.
 >